Quick Cooking Fixes for Culinary Calamities

 Your guests are at the table and the roast turkey/chicken you’re carving is pink or raw at the bone.
 Dark meat takes longer to cook than white meat, so you can remove the breast meat and serve it first.
 In the meantime, turn the oven to 450°F and continue roasting the legs and thighs until done, another 15 minutes or so.
 Or, you can stick them in the microwave on high for several minutes.

-Your roast turkey/chicken is very dry.
+Your roast turkey or chicken is very dry.
 Slice the cooked poultry and arrange it on an ovenproof platter.
-Make a sauce of half butter, and half chicken broth, and pour it over the meat.
-Let it stand for 10 minutes in a 250°F oven to let it soak in the juices.
+Make a sauce of half butter and half chicken broth and pour it over the meat.
+Let it stand for 10 minutes in a 250°F oven to soak up the juices.

-You overcooked the asparagus/broccoli/brussels sprouts, etc. Chop the overcooked vegetables and combine it with a can of creamed soup (any kind will do!).
+You overcooked the asparagus/broccoli/Brussels sprouts, etc. Chop the overcooked vegetables and combine them with a can of creamed soup (any kind will do!).
 Heat and serve.

 Your pasta is stuck together.
-After draining the pasta, plunge it quickly back into boiling water to which you have added a pat of butter or a tablespoon of oil.
+After draining the pasta, plunge it quickly back into boiling water, to which you add a pat of butter or a tablespoon of oil.
 Drain; your pasta should become unstuck.
-(Next time, add the butter or oil to the water before you add the uncooked pasta!)
+(Next time, add the butter or oil to the water before you add the uncooked pasta.)

 You’ve Run Out Of…

 You’re about to start baking, and—oops!—you don’t have any baking powder.
-You can make a baking powder substitute by mixing 2 teaspoons of cream of tartar, 1 teaspoon bicarbonate of soda, and 1/2 teaspoon of salt.
-Substitute for an equal amount of baking powder, reducing any additional salt in the recipe.
+You can make a baking powder substitute by mixing 2 teaspoons of cream of tartar, 1 teaspoon of baking soda, and 1 teaspoon of cornstarch.
+Substitute for an equal amount of baking powder.

-You just straight up don’t have any sugar.
+You straight up don’t have any sugar.
 Good thing sugar is in almost everything!
 For 1 cup of sugar, substitute 3/4 cup of honey or 1 1/2 cups of molasses.
 You will need to reduce the amount of other liquids in the recipe.
-If using honey, reduce by one-half; if using molasses, reduce the amount of other liquids by 2 1/2 fluid ounces for every cup of molasses and add one teaspoon of baking soda.
+If using honey, reduce by half; if using molasses, reduce the amount of other liquids by 2 1/2 fluid ounces for every cup of molasses and add 1 teaspoon of baking soda.
 Bake at a slightly lower temperature.

 You’re assembling ingredients, and *gasp!* you don’t have enough eggs.
-You can replace one egg in 3 with a tablespoon of cornstarch.
+You can replace one of three eggs in a recipe with a tablespoon of cornstarch.
 Also, two yolks will substitute for one whole egg.
-If it’s egg whites you need, add one teaspoon of cream of tartar for each cup of egg whites.
+If you need egg whites, add 1 teaspoon of tartar cream for each cup of egg whites.
 This will increase their volume by allowing them to beat up fluffier.

 In the Midst of Baking…

 Your brown sugar is rock-hard.
-Put the sugar in a plastic container and microwave it for 1/2 to 1 minute.
-If it is still hard, add a couple of drops of water and microwave again.
-Or put the sugar in a pan in a moderate preheated oven, turn off the heat, and let stand until it softens.
+Put it in a plastic container and microwave it for 30 seconds to 1 minute.
+If it is still hard, add a couple drops of water and microwave again.
+Or, put the sugar in a pan in a moderately preheated oven, turn off the heat, and let it stand until it softens.

-Your baking powder is old, and you aren’t sure whether or not you should use it.
-There is a simple test for baking powder staleness: Add one teaspoon of baking powder to a cup of hot water.
-If the mixture bubbles a lot, it’s good, but if it doesn’t, throw it out.
+Your baking powder is old, and you aren’t sure whether you should use it.
+There is a simple test for baking powder freshness: Add 1 teaspoon of baking powder to a cup of hot water.
+If the mixture bubbles a lot, it’s good; if it doesn’t, throw it out.

-You’re in a hurry and don’t have time to chill your pie dough before you roll it out.
-Unless your kitchen is exceedingly hot, chilling isn’t necessary anymore.
-So don’t even worry about it.
+You’re in a hurry and don’t have time to chill your pie dough before rolling it out.
+Chilling isn’t necessary anymore unless your kitchen is exceedingly hot, so don’t even worry about it.

 You’re separating eggs and dropping some yolk into the whites.
 Since even the tiniest amount of yolk in the whites can affect their leavening ability, it is important to remove it.
 Moisten a cloth in cold water, touch it to the yolk, and it will cling to the cloth like a magnet.

 Your fruit pie has a soggy bottom crust.
 Serve the pie in bowls.
-To prevent this from happening next time, get the filling into the pie shell and in the oven quickly.
-If a puddle of juice forms in the bottom of the mixing bowl, don’t pour it into the pie shell.
+To prevent this from happening next time, get the filling into the piecrust and put it in the oven quickly.
+If a puddle of juice forms in the bottom of the mixing bowl, don’t pour it into the piecrust.

 Odors…

-You burned food, and you need to get rid of the smell.
+You burn food, and you need to get rid of the smell.
 Boil a small amount of vinegar on the stove, or simmer a pot of water with a few whole cloves.

-You can’t stand the smell of broccoli, brussels sprouts, cauliflower, or cabbage when you cook it, but of course, your kids need their vegetables.
+You can’t stand the smell of cooked broccoli, Brussels sprouts, cauliflower, or cabbage, but of course, your kids need their vegetables.
 Put a piece of bread (rye seems to work best) or a slice of red pepper in the pot along with the vegetable.
 The smell disappears.

 As a Last Resort…

-Write down the take-out numbers to your favorite pizza or Chinese food place.
-Eating healthy is important, but sometimes it’s nice to leave the pans in the cupboard and dig into a pizza/kung-pao chicken!
+Call your favorite pizza place or Chinese food restaurant.
+Eating healthy is important, but sometimes it’s nice to leave the pans in the cupboard and dig into some takeout!

 About The Author